-Get involved with us within our community to give back and show that the Sonoma County tourism industry cares.
-Contact Nicole Bradin at [email protected] for more information on how to get involved.
+We welcome you to join us in giving back to the community and helping to highlight just how much the Sonoma County tourism industry cares.
+Contact Devin McConnell at [email protected] for more information on how to get involved.

 Study Shows Tourism Businesses Support Local Communities